Getting a new Phone ?

 A Checklist ?

-While checking these off it’s a good time to make a list in a place you can easily update it as things change (eg OneNote) and keep it somewhere you can refer to next time you change your phone.
+If you keep your list in a place you can easily update it as things change (like OneNote) then you can adjust it as things change and it’s there to refer to next time you change your phone.

 The checklist could include:

-- Where you keep your 2FA recovery codes
+• Where you stored your 2FA recovery codes

 Remember it’s not just Authenticators but some things like MyGov/MyID: